alemohamad/ci-starter/readme.md

 ### /assets/data/base.sql

 Run the SQL command to create the settings table.
-Rename the 'project_settings' table name for the propper one (it has to be '<prefix>_settings').
+Rename the 'project_settings' table name for the proper one (it has to be '< prefix >_settings').

 ```sql
 CREATE TABLE IF NOT EXISTS `project_settings` (